How Did I Simplify and Scale the Sky Sports Design System?

 By the end of these changes we went from 6 files being misused to 3 files with a clear purpose, and having its owners well defined.

-Real Outcomes
+Workshop Outcomes

 Greater collaboration between teams